Atmosphere of Mercury

-Mercury, being the closest to the Sun, with a weak magnetic field and the smallest mass of the recognized terrestrial planets, has a very tenuous and highly variable atmosphere (surface-bound exosphere) containing hydrogen, helium, oxygen, sodium, calcium, potassium and water vapor, with a combined pressure level of about 10^{−14} bar (1 nPa).
-The exospheric species originate either from the Solar wind or from the planetary crust.
-Solar light pushes the atmospheric gases away from the Sun, creating a comet-like tail behind the planet.
+Mercury, the closest planet to the Sun, has the weakest magnetic field and the smallest mass of the four terrestrial planets.
+It has an extremely tenuous and variable exosphere containing hydrogen, helium, oxygen, sodium, calcium, potassium, and water vapor, with a combined pressure of about 10^{−14} bar (1 nPa).
+The exosphere is replenished by particles from the solar wind and material released from Mercury's surface.
+Solar radiation pushes some of these particles away from the Sun, producing a comet-like tail behind the planet.

-The existence of a Mercurian atmosphere was contentious until 1974, although by that time a consensus had formed that Mercury, like the Moon, lacked any substantial atmosphere.
-This conclusion was confirmed in 1974 when the unmanned Mariner 10 spaceprobe discovered only a tenuous exosphere.
-Later, in 2008, improved measurements were obtained by the MESSENGER spacecraft, which discovered magnesium in the Mercurian exosphere.
+The existence of an atmosphere on Mercury remained controversial until the 1970s, although by then a consensus had emerged that the planet, like the Moon, lacked a substantial atmosphere.
+This view was confirmed in 1974 when the Mariner 10 spacecraft detected only a tenuous exosphere.
+In 2009, the MESSENGER spacecraft obtained more detailed measurements and detected magnesium in Mercury's exosphere.

 Composition

-The Mercurian exosphere consists of a variety of species originating either from the Solar wind or from the planetary crust.
-The first constituents discovered were atomic hydrogen (H), helium (He) and atomic oxygen (O), which were observed by the ultraviolet radiation photometer of the Mariner 10 spaceprobe in 1974.
-The near-surface concentrations of these elements were estimated to vary from 230 cm^{−3} for hydrogen to 44,000 cm^{−3} for oxygen, with an intermediate concentration of helium.
-In 2008 the MESSENGER probe confirmed the presence of atomic hydrogen, although its concentration appeared higher than the 1974 estimate.
-Mercury's exospheric hydrogen and helium are believed to come from the Solar wind, while the oxygen is likely to be of crustal origin.
+Mercury's exosphere consists of several species originating from either the solar wind or the planet's surface.
+The first constituents detected were atomic hydrogen (H), helium (He) and atomic oxygen (O), observed by the ultraviolet radiation photometer on the Mariner 10 spacecraft in 1974.
+Near-surface concentrations were estimated to range from 230 cm^{−3} for hydrogen to 44,000 cm^{−3} for oxygen, with helium at an intermediate concentration.
+In 2008, the MESSENGER spacecraft confirmed the presence of atomic hydrogen, although its concentration appeared to be higher than the 1974 estimate.
+Mercury's exospheric hydrogen and helium are believed to originate primarily from the solar wind, while the oxygen is likely released from the planet's surface.